 Buffers like a neutral colored rug can create a smooth transition between a wood floor and a contrasting table or chairs.
 It can also soften the look and add warmth, texture, and color between the two woods.

-A chevron-patterned rug pulls together the contrasting finishes of the Mission Kitchen Island, Eddison Bar Stools, and Wilford Saddle Bar Stools in the Rustic Ancient Mission Island Set, part of our popular Shop the Look section.
+A chevron-patterned rug pulls together the contrasting finishes of the Ancient Mission Kitchen Island, Classic Stationary Bar Stools, and Webb Saddle Bar Stools in the Amish Ancient Mission Kitchen Island Set, part of our popular Shop the Look section.

 Creating Contrast while Keeping it Simple